 Difficult emotions can affect our eating habits.
 Sometimes, emotions are just too complex, we may not have developed the tools to manage them and controlling certain impulses can be too difficult.
 We’re human, after all!
 Interestingly, it is thought that eating for comfort may help reduce stress responses, such as the cortisol response.
 In human research, there is preliminary evidence to support this model, but we don’t have long term results to confirm this.

 However, it’s important to recognize that emotional eating may be a normal response to difficult emotions.
-And sometimes physical hunger can get confused for emotional eating! #itscomplicated So the next time you overindulge on some cookie dough when stressed out, remember that it can be a normal response for many of us, and there are ways to work it out.
+And sometimes physical hunger can get confused for emotional eating! #itscomplicated So the next time you “overindulge” on some cookie dough when stressed out, remember that it can be a normal response for many of us, and there are ways to work it out.
 No guilt allowed!

-What happens when you ignore hunger?
+What happens if you hold your hunger?

 Chronic dieting can definitely mess with your hunger cues.
 When you don’t honor your hunger, these signals can slowly fade or just become numbed.
 Many chronic dieters can feel extreme hunger signals, but not the more subtle, gentler cues.
 There are also many other negative side effects of ignoring your hunger, aka being in “starvation mode”.
 Let’s check it out.